mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/centralized-cost-monitoring/index.md

 You can also search or filter by monitoring IDs on the Clusters page.

-Alternatively, you can run a kubectl command, **using the correct cluster's context or kubeconfig**, to look up the cluster's kube-system namespace UID to determine which cluster the costs correspond to:
+Alternatively, you can run the following  kubectl command, **using the correct cluster's context or kubeconfig**, to look up the cluster's kube-system namespace UID and determine the cluster with the corresponding costs.

 ```bash
 $ kubectl get namespace kube-system -o jsonpath='{.metadata.uid}'